PrisonOfMirrors/bli-glad/README.md

 - [ ] Work on a project with a friend
 - [ ] Fix my laptop screen
 - [ ] Transition from Windows to Linux
+- [ ] Attend a public coding/hacking event and meet cool people

 ## Merits